 Aside from that, this midsize 5th wheel tow truck is equipped with a large bed and cab configurations.
 Therefore, you can tow a surprising amount of gears, items, and supplies.

 Trucks have varying specifications that could either make or break your camping trip.
+Here are most important specs to consider when selecting the best pickup truck for towing 5th wheel camper.

 Consider The Power